Indwr/food-app/README.md

 - `app` - Contains all the Eloquent models
 - `app/Http/Controllers/Api` - Contains all the api controllers
-- `app/Http/Middleware` - Contains the JWT auth middleware
+- `app/Http/Middleware` - Contains the Sanctum auth middleware
 - `app/Http/Requests/Api` - Contains all the api form requests
 - `app/RealWorld/Favorite` - Contains the files implementing the favorite feature
 - `app/RealWorld/Filters` - Contains the query filters used for filtering api requests